colts70/The-Semantic-Web-Stack-Deterministic-First-Hop-DFH-Public-Ground-For-AI/README.md

 If JSON loads, DFH is active.

 7. Mirrors
+Mirrors extend context.
-Mirrors are context providers, not alternate roots.
+They are not alternate roots.

 Examples: